FumioMax/Assignment04/Readme.md

-# *Vector Dot-Product Implementation*
+# *Vector Dot-Product Implementation using Python*

 Welcome to the implementation of the *vector dot-product algorithm*.
 This repository includes:

 - The *mathematical expression* of the dot product.
 - A *code snippet* showcasing the implementation.
 - A *diagram* to visualize the operation.
-- A *table* comparing various versions of the algorithm.
-- All Markdown elements utilized as part of this documentation.

 ---